patrickmslatteryvt/vSphere_automation/zol/README.md

 * Add pool scrub cron job
 * ZFS tweaks
 * Notes on what *not* to do.
+* Future stuff
+	* Make proper RPMs so we don't have to have the compilers etc. on each machine

 ### References:
 * [ZOL FAQ][1]